joshuabach/gnucash-web/README.md

 ### Running

-It is not recommended to use the builtin Flask webserver in production. *GnuCash Web* comes as a [WSGI](https://wsgi.readthedocs.io/en/latest/) application, so there are [many options](https://flask.palletsprojects.com/en/2.0.x/deploying/) available to run it.
+It is not recommended to use the builtin Flask web server in production. *GnuCash Web* comes as a [WSGI](https://wsgi.readthedocs.io/en/latest/) application, so there are [many options](https://flask.palletsprojects.com/en/2.0.x/deploying/) available to run it.

-Most WSGI Webserver require setting a "module", which is the WSGI object that runs the app.
+Most WSGI web server require setting a "module", which is the WSGI object that runs the app.
 For *GnuCash Web*, this is `gnucash_web.wsgi:app`.

 For example, the following `.ini`-file might be used as a config for